-Joint RULE 4.
-Whenever there shall be a joint session. session of the two houses, the proceed-ings shall be entered at length upon the journal of each house.
+Joint Rule 4.
+Whenever there shall be a joint Session. session of the two houses, the proceedings shall be entered at length upon the journal of each house.
 The lieutenant governor or president of the senate shall preside over such joint session, and the clerk of the house shall act as the clerk thereof, except in the case of the joint session held for the purpose of canvassing the votes of constitutional elective state officers, when the speaker shall preside over such joint session: Provided, That the lieutenant governor shall not act in said joint session except as the presiding officer, and in no case shall have the right to give the deciding vote.

-Motions for RULE 5.
-All motions for a joint Joint Session.
-Rule 5.
-All motions for a joint session shall be made by concurrent resolution to be introduced by the house in which such joint session is to be held; and when an agreement has once been made, it shall not be altered or annulled, except by concurrent resolution.
+Motions for Rule 5.
+All motions for a joint Joint Session. session shall be made by concurrent resolution to be introduced by the house in which such joint session is to be held; and when an agreement has once been made, it shall not be altered or annulled, except by concurrent resolution.

-Business RULE 6.
-No business shall be considered in joint session other than that which may be agreed upon before the joint session is called.
+RULE 6.
+No business shall be consid-Business Limited. ered in joint session other than that which may be agreed upon before the joint session is called.